Datastore Performance Assessment

 This report analyzes datastore performance and detects whether your datastores can sustain the current workload.

-- Assessment Results table shows the number of hosts connected to each datastore included in the report scope, the number of VMs that store data on the datastores, the number of virtual disks, and the average latency/IOPS values for each datastore.
-The report also provides recommendations on actions to be taken to meet the defined parameters.
+- The Assessment Results table shows the number of hosts connected to each datastore included in the report scope, the number of VMs that store data on the datastores, the number of virtual disks, and the average latency/IOPS values for each datastore.
+The report also provides recommendations on how to meet the defined parameters.

-- TOP Datastores by Latency, TOP Datastores by IOPS, BOTTOM Datastores by Latency and BOTTOM Datastores by IOPS charts show 5 most and least loaded datastores in terms of the highest and the lowest IOPS and latency values.
+- The Top Datastores by Latency, Top Datastores by IOPS, Bottom Datastores by Latency and Bottom Datastores by IOPS charts show 5 most and least loaded datastores in terms of the highest and the lowest IOPS and latency values.

 Veeam Backup & Replication provides Backup I/O Control, a capability that allows you to define latency and IOPS thresholds for any datastore:

 - The Stop assigning new tasks to datastore at option means that when the backup server is assigning a proxy for the virtual disk, it will take latency (IOPS) into consideration, and the backup job will wait for the datastore to become free before starting the backup.